 A proposition to optimize the cryptographic verification protocol of the transaction candidates used in the xNAV mixing protocol resulting in a greatly reduced network load along with significant improvements to the performance of the nodes.

-Adding support for the SQLite wallet database greatly improves the efficiency and performance of the Navcoin Core wallet.
+Adding support for the SQLite Wallet Database greatly improves the efficiency and performance of Navcoin Core.

 Integrate NAV as a payment method on the popular BTCPay Server.

 The MCL library greatly improves the speed of which xNAV transactions are created and verified.
 An increase in speed of 200% is expected once the library is implemented.